 Expand the cells to be infected in complete growth media.

-Seed 24-well plates with 1 x 105 cells per well in complete growth media.
-Seed one well for each viral vector to be tested (including controls) and include an extra well that will not be infected and will serve as a control for drug selection in Step 3.7.
+Seed 24-well plates with 1 x 105 cells in 0.5 ml of complete growth media per well.
+Seed one well for each viral vector to be tested (including controls) and include an extra well that will not be infected which will serve as a control for drug selection in Step 3.7.

 Incubate the cells at 37 °C with 5% CO2 for 24 h.